-Speaking of installation, we've got all-in-one kits to help you set up your network, ID tags to mark your cables, and testers to make sure everything is in working order before you flip the switch.
+Speaking of installation, we've got all-in-one network hardware tool kits to help you set up your network, ID tags to mark your cables, and testers to make sure everything is in working order before you flip the switch.
 And once your network is up and running, don't forget the security and surveillance equipment to make sure everything stays where it's supposed to.
-From start to finish, we've got your network needs covered.
+From start to finish, we've got the networking supplies you need.

 The Do-it-Yourselfer's Guide to Setting Up a Server Room on a Budget